toptal/chewy/README.md

 ### Types access

-You can access index-defined types with the following API:
+You can access index-defined type with the following API:

 ```ruby
 UsersIndex::User # => UsersIndex::User